sifzerda/asteroids/README.md

 (E) Asteroids:

-- <u>useEffect…createAsteroids</u>: Creates some starting asteroids [size, number, rotation, velocity].
+- <u>useEffect…createAsteroids</u>: Creates some starting asteroids [size, number, rotation, velocity] and calls in new asteroid/s over time.
+Gets called again on ship crash.
 - <u>useEffect...const handleCollisions</u>:  There are 2 useEffect handleCollisions functions; one for shooting asteroids, and one for the ship getting hit.
 When asteroids are hit, they split into new asteroids with differing initial velocities, and size property.
 When the ship is hit, it triggers game over.
 - <u>emitParticles();</u>: when asteroids are shot, they break off into 'chunks' (particles)